14 Fun Things to Do in Vegas with Kids

 Shark Reef Aquarium houses over 2,000 swimming creatures including menacing sharks, gentle sea turtles, and even a fierce Komodo dragon.

 Brave little ones can go for the touch pool where they can feel the smooth skin of stingrays and the bumpy shells of horseshoe crabs with their own fingers.
+The rare golden crocodiles are guaranteed to make everyone in your family stop and stare.

 READ NEXT